Impedimenta/Suitcase-Bazaar/Examples/Say.md

     --name="Say Example"

-Set's the name of the running Suitcase, this is also used for the main window title if `--window-title`  is not set.
+Sets the name of the running Suitcase, this is also used for the main window title if `--window-title` is not set.

     --control-title="Speak"